mndy/spsc_queue/README.md

 		// Create a unique_ptr<int> rvalue and move it into the queue w.push(unique_ptr<int>(new int(i)));
 	}
-});
+	// spsc_writer closes the queue as it goes out of scope });

 // Print integers received from the queue.
 The output will be: